cyew3/oneVPL-intel-gpu/api/documentation/mediasdkjpeg-man.md

 **Description**

 The `mfxInfoMFX` structure is extended to include JPEG* decoding options.
 Other fields remain unchanged.
-See the *SDK Developer Reference* for additional structure descriptions.
+See the [*SDK API Reference Manual*](./mediasdk-man.md) for additional structure descriptions.

 **Members**

 | | |
 --- | ---
 `JPEGChromaFormat` | Specify the chroma sampling format that has been used to encode JPEG picture.
-See the **ChromaFormat** enumerator in *SDK Developer Reference* for details.
+See the **ChromaFormat** enumerator in [*SDK API Reference Manual*](./mediasdk-man.md) for details.
 `Rotation` | Rotation option of the output JPEG picture; see the [Rotation](#Rotation) enumerator for details.
 `JPEGColorFormat` | Specify the color format that has been used to encode JPEG picture.
 See the [JPEG Color Format](#JPEG_Color_Format) enumerator for details.
 `InterleavedDec` | Specify JPEG scan type for decoder.
 See the [JPEG Scan Type](#JPEG_Scan_Type) enumerator for details.